duckwithdafro/game_server/README.md

 This is inspired by club penguin and how it gave children something to look forward to before and after school.
 With that said, i plan on it to be easily accessible to anyone who wants to use it, whether its on their browser or mobile or a desktop app.

+## This is the server for the game.
+This means this repository won't be the part that is on a users computer.
+Here is the [client repository](https://github.com/minecrosters/game_client)!

 ## The server tech stack

 1. [Python 3.8.5](https://www.python.org/downloads/release/python-385/) <!-- specifically 3.8.5 because idk if it matters but im not taking a risk with that --> - Might as well use something familiar to me, makes it easier to develop.